 Frightening Speed - A great mobility upgrade that makes the bigger bone boys truly terrifying (especially the inspired Harvester).

 Faneway Crystal - A card that has recently started seeing less play, but is needed in this deck in order to help make up for the Warband’s lack of mobility, and is empowered by the ability of Restless Prize, Distraction, and Terrifying Screams to clear out a landing zone.

-Great Strength, Gloryseeker, Sting of the Ur-Grub - A nice damage boost.
+Great Strength, Sting of the Ur-Grub - Nice damage boosts.

 Duelist's Speed - Really nice for charging someone that is holding an objective, killing or driving them back, and then stealing the objective.
 Can also let the Harvester do some weirdly long pushes if you can set up a Scything attack multiple fighters since you can push between each attack (just be aware this doesn't let you hit new targets per the FAQ).

 Cryptic Companion - A great glory generation upgrade.

 Tome of Glories - Another solid glory generation upgrade.

 Larval Lance - Turns any fighter into a late game monster.

 Great Fortitude - A nice health boost for any fighter, but mostly used to keep the Warden alive.

 Potion of Rage - A great accuracy boost.